gaborbernat/algo-notes/problem_solutions/common_ancester_of_two_nodes_in_tree.md

-# Common Ancester of Two Nodes in Tree
+# Common Ancestor of Two Nodes in Tree

-Common Ancester of Tree is said to be a very common problem asked during an interview.
+Common Ancestor of Tree is said to be a very common problem asked during an interview.
 This problem is not a hard one, but there are still several points should be carefully handled.
 And the most important notice to remember is that, **DO NOT** assume the tree is a binary tree.
 Repeat, **DO NOT** assume the tree is a binary tree.